usfslk/Lumen/README.md

 That's it you have a fully working db!
 You can later change those settings when you're ready to deploy.

-Now we can more add code to our app, let's focus on the main form, you can see that we have two inputs and two buttons for signin/signup:
+Now we can add more code to our app, let's focus on the login form for a moment, you can see that we have two inputs and two buttons for signin/signup, that's the bare minimum for a function auth flow.
+You may add forget password if you wish, google provide everything to make that process very easy but we're not covering this today.

-Let's initialize a constructor() with empty values:
+Let's initialize a `constructor()` with empty values:

       constructor(props) {
         super(props);